-Clean up your mess, youth tell climate talks inside and out
+Clean up your mess, young people tell climate talks

-GLASGOW, Scotland (AP) — The generation of young people who will inherit a warmer future is telling the generation that caused carbon pollution to clean up its mess — from both inside and outside United Nations climate talks.
+GLASGOW, Scotland (AP) — The generation of young people who will inherit a warmer future is telling the generation that caused carbon pollution to clean up its mess.

 “It’s our future.
 Our future is being negotiated, and we don’t have a seat at the table,” said 20-year-old Boston College student Julia Horchos.

-There are more young people than ever roaming the halls at the talks.
-That’s in addition to the thousands of mostly young protesters carrying signs outside at a Fridays For Future rally some blocks from the fenced-off pavilion.
-Young people are being seen and celebrated in Glasgow.
-But they fear they’re not being heard.

-United Nations Secretary-General Antonio Guterres and numerous other leaders have credited youth activism for reinvigorating the world’s fight to curb climate change.
-The UN’s theme Friday, in fact, was youth involvement, with leaders talking about how important young people are in the battle to keep the world from getting too hot and wild from extreme weather.
+But even among those who are inside the venue, nearly all are here as observers, like Horchos — kept outside the rooms where the real decisions are being made.

+“I’m urging all leaders and decision makers to listen to the calls that are coming from young people, reflect that in the (…) negotiations and, of course, in the action taken domestically by individual governments,” said Alok Sharma, the British official chairing the talks.

-But even on a day dedicated to young people, the midday highlights were a speech by 73-year-old former U.S. Vice President Al Gore and a news conference by 77-year-old John Kerry, the U.S. climate envoy.
+Yet on a day dedicated to young involvement, the midday highlights were a speech by 73-year-old former U.S. Vice President Al Gore and a news conference by 77-year-old John Kerry, the U.S. climate envoy.

+Outside, tens of thousands of people, most of them under 30, made clear they fear being seen — and even celebrated — but not heard.

 In her several days of going to sessions, Horchos said only one had time for members of the audience like her to talk — and that was a special youth event.
 Sure, Diana Bunge, a 21-year-old also from Boston College, got to hear from three CEOs of multinational corporations, and Horchos met Kerry, but they didn’t get to make their case for their future.